AdaCore/gnatstudio/docs/users_guide/extending.rst

   Name of the preference, used both when the preference is saved by GPS in the :file:`$HOME/.gps/preferences` file and to query the value of a preference interactively through the :file:`GPS.Preference` class in the GPS shell or Python.
-These names can't contain spaces or underscore
+These names cannot contain spaces or underscore
   characters: use minus signs instead of the latter.

 * :file:`page` (optional, default :command:`General`)

   Name of the page in the preferences editor where the preference are edited.
-If the page doesn't already exist, GPS automatically creates it.
+If the page does not already exist, GPS automatically creates it.
 If this is the empty string, the preference is not editable interactively.
 Use this to save a value from one session of GPS to the next without allowing the user to change it.
 Subpages are reference by